What you may need to know before you travel.

 In northern Tanzania, Lake Manyara, Tarangire and Arusha National Parks are situated not too far from Arusha town (from 30 minutes up to three hours).
 Serengeti and Ngorongoro are more distant.
 To comfortably enjoy a safari that includes Serengeti National Park, you should consider a minimum of 4 days.

-If the aim is to see as many wildlife areas as possible but you are time limited, you should consider flying into the safari locations.
+If the aim is to see as many wildlife areas as possible but you have limited time, you should consider flying into the safari locations.
 This will of course add to your costs.

 For safaris in southern Tanzania we recommend flying into the parks.